cse110-sp24-group34/cse110-sp24-group34/admin/misc/rules.md

 ## 8) Team Signatures (PLEASE MAKE COPY AND ATTACH SIGNED VERSION)

-To confirm agreement to the terms and commitment to the team working agreement, all team members will sign below:
+To confirm agreement to the terms and commitment to the team working agreement, all team members will make a copy of this and sign below:

 **x__________________________**